LMUK-RADONC-PHYS-RES/transformer_target_localization/README.md

-# Transformer training strategies for real-time 2D target tracking in MRI-guided radiotherapy
+# Transformers for real-time 2D target tracking in MRI-guided radiotherapy
 Framework to train image registration Transformer networks with different unsupervised, supervised and patient-specific training strategies.